 Former MLB All-Star Pitcher

-Career Highlights: All-Star pitcher Derek Lowe had a strong 17-year MLB career as a starter, reliever, and closer.
+Career Highlights: Former All-Star pitcher Derek Lowe had a strong 17-year major league career including winning a World Series Championship with Boston.
 A two-time All-Star, Lowe had several different roles as a starter, reliever, and with seven teams: Seattle (1997), Boston (1997-2004), Los Angeles Dodgers (2005-08), Atlanta (2009-11), Cleveland (2012), New York Yankees (2012), and Texas (2013).
-In his career, Lowe played in 681 games with a 176-157 win-loss record and a 4.03 ERA in 2,671.1 innings.
+Throughout his career, Lowe played in 681 games with a 176-157 win-loss record and 4.03 ERA in 2,671.1 innings.
 He recorded 1,721 strikeouts and 86 saves.
-Lowe enjoyed some of his best years with Boston, where in 2000 he was the American League saves leader.
-In 2002 Lowe threw a no-hitter against the Tampa Bay Devil Rays, posted a 21-8 record with a 2.58 ERA, and finished third in the Cy Young voting.
-That same season, Lowe was awarded the Thomas A Yawkey Red Sox MVP honor.
-In the 2004 post-season, Lowe had a 3-0 record as he helped lead the Red Sox to their first World Series Championship in 86 years.
-He was the winner in the final game of all three post-season series.
-Lowe was the 2006 National League saves leader while with the Dodgers.
+Some of his best years came with Boston, where in 2000 he was the American League saves leader.
+In 2002 he threw a no-hitter against Tampa Bay, posted a 21-8 record with a 2.58 ERA.
+That same season, Lowe was awarded the Thomas A. Yawkey Red Sox MVP honor.
+In the 2004 post-season, Lowe posted a 3-0 record and was the winner in the final game of all three post-season series as he helped the Red Sox to their first World Series Championship in 86 years.
+He also was the 2006 National League saves leader while with the Dodgers.